unicef/design-system/guidelines.md

 Whenever the system is performing an action in background the user interface shall provide any kind of visual feedback to indicate the user this status.

 `TODO expand this topic`

+## Images

+Images should weight the least amount possible.

+1. Use the format that weights for the size and quality you require.
+Typically, it is recommended to use JPG format for pictures and SVG for graphics and icons.

+2. Use size optimizers such as [svgo](https://github.com/svg/svgo) or [jpeg optim]( https://github.com/tjko/jpegoptim).

+3. It is necessary to set the `alt` description on all images.
+Keep this description brief, describe what you see and do not interpret the contents of the image.